SeldonIO/seldon-core/examples/streaming/knative-eventing/README.md

 ## Create a Trigger to reach our model

-We want to create a trigger that is able to reach directly to the service:
+We want to create a trigger that is able to reach directly to the service.

+We will be using the following seldon deployment:

 ```python